odpi/egeria-docs/site/docs/user-interfaces/ecosystem/configure-and-run-presentation-server.md

 If you have used the sample environment variables and are using the  <a href="https://egeria.odpi.org/open-metadata-resources/open-metadata-tutorials/egeria-dojo/">Egeria Dojo setup</a>, then you can login as follows.

+=== "In production mode"
     In your web browser go to <code>https://localhost:9443/aaa/ </code>  Replace host/port accordingly

+=== "In development mode"
+    In your web browser go to <code>https://localhost:3000/aaa/ </code>  Replace host/port accordingly

 * In this example `aaa` is the tenant name we used above when defining the environment variable
 * The trailing / is currently required to allow the login page to load